In today's digital world, technology has completely transformed the way we live and work. The...

 Failure to Capture Contextual Factors

 The 16 personalities test does not consider contextual factors, such as the work environment, company culture, and job requirements, which are essential when assessing a candidate's suitability for a role.
 Furthermore, the 16 personalities test doesn't account for growth and development.
 Personality is not fixed and can change over time.
-Using a test that categorizes individuals into a fixed personality type can limit their potential and hinder their development.
+Using a test that categorises individuals into a fixed personality type can limit their potential and hinder their development.

 The Test Can Lead to Biases